AndreiNekrasOn/aim/docs/public_api.md

 ### `aim.core.agent.BaseAgent`

 **Description**: Base class for all agents in the simulation.
-Agents are passive data containers that react to entering blocks or receiving events.
+Agents are passive — react to block entry and events.
+Spatial state is managed via `space_state`.

 **Public Methods/Attributes**: